The Secrets of Jonathan Sperry

-The Secrets of Jonathan Sperry is a 2008 Christian film, released to theaters on September 18, 2009.
+The Secrets of Jonathan Sperry is a 2009 Christian film, released to theaters on September 18, 2009.
 It was directed by Rich Christiano, and the majority of the film was filmed in Holley, New York, beginning August 18, 2007.
-Its world premier was at the Merrimack Valley Christian Film Festival.
-Gavin MacLeod, who also starred in The Love Boat and The Mary Tyler Moore Show plays the lead role in the film.
+The film premiered at the Merrimack Valley Christian Film Festival.
+Gavin MacLeod (in his final film role before his death), who also starred in The Love Boat and The Mary Tyler Moore Show plays the lead role in the film.